YueyueZhu/SegRWKV/README.md

 ### Brain Tumour - BraTS2023，BraTS2024 and MSD Task01

 #### 🆓 Preprocessing
+In my setting:

-In my setting, the data directory of BraTS2023 is : **"./data/ASNR-MICCAI-BraTS2023-GLI-Challenge-TrainingData/"**;
+The data directory of BraTS2023 is : **"./data/ASNR-MICCAI-BraTS2023-GLI-Challenge-TrainingData/"**;

-			   the data directory of BraTS2024 is : **"./data/BraTS2024-BraTS-GLI-TrainingData/"**;
+The data directory of BraTS2024 is : **"./data/BraTS2024-BraTS-GLI-TrainingData/"**;

-			   the data directory of MSD Task01 is : **"./data/Task01_BrainTumour/"**.
+The data directory of MSD Task01 is : **"./data/Task01_BrainTumour/"**.

 First, we need to run the rename process (Only for BraTS2023 and BraTS2024).